SHVickers94/DemOn_Autouploader/README.md

 3. Open up the ```DemOn_Autouploader.R``` file.

 4. In ```RStudio``` run the following code in the Terminal:

+Please note: Windows PC users do not need the 'sudo' prefix to these commands.

     To get latest version of Firefox into docker:
     ```sudo docker pull selenium/standalone-firefox```